ladyshaitan/challenge-git/README.md

+# Completed Coding Challenge
+This was a fun coding challenge!
+Completed in about a half hour.

 # Git Challenge
 There are two branches, `add-echo` and `add-reverse`.
 The goal of this challenge is to use `git rebase` to bring both commits onto master.
 When finished there should be no merge commits or branching.
 For example, `git log` on the `master` branch should look similar to this:
 ```